The problem: obstetric fistula

 Grants are invitation only.
 Potential partners go through a rigorous review process, including external reference checks of local doctors’ reputations, fistula surgery skills, and certification.
 Grant recipients receive funds in stages and are required to provide regular, detailed reports.
 Site visits are also conducted regularly, both to build a closer relationship between Fistula Foundation staff and their partners on the ground, as well as to help ensure funds are used appropriately.

 In 2014, Fistula Foundation launched an innovative countrywide treatment network program in Kenya, with the potential to end fistula across the country in a generation.
 Its integrated network allows surgeons, outreach workers, and hospitals to share resources and information to effectively treat more Kenyan women than ever before.
-The program was so successful, Fistula Foundation deployed the same countrywide treatment model to Zambia in 2017.
-Both programs are thriving, and the organization looks forward to expanding its Fistula Treatment Network into more countries.
+The program was so successful, Fistula Foundation deployed the same countrywide treatment model to Zambia in 2017 and to the Democratic Republic of Congo in 2022.
+All of these programs are thriving, and the organization looks forward to expanding its Fistula Foundation Treatment Network into more countries.